Landmark Productions and the Everyman

 Asking for It is a brave, brilliant book: ‘a genuinely heartbreaking, sickening and truthful examination of society’s penchant for victim-blaming, its treatment of women and the concept of rape culture’ – The Guardian

-Adapted for the stage by Meadhbh McHugh in a collaboration with the award-winning Annabelle Comyn, who also directs, the play will have its world premiere as part of Cork Midsummer Festival in June 2018.
+Adapted for the stage by Meadhbh McHugh in a collaboration with the award-winning Annabelle Comyn, who also directs, the play had its world premiere as part of Cork Midsummer Festival in June 2018.

 ‘Try to be brave, grown-ups.
 O’Neill’s second novel may be scary, but it is riveting and essential.
 Teenagers will recognize its difficult truth and devour it – behind your backs, if need be.’ –The New York Times